 Intelligent band selection

-With its current repeaters AVM goes one step further by equipping these devices with "intelligent crossband repeating", which independently selects the most suitable band for transmission.
+With the new FRITZ!Repeater generation, AVM goes one step further by equipping these devices with "intelligent crossband repeating", which independently selects the most suitable band for transmission.
 In practice it looks like this: The repeater selects a band for each registered client and re-transmits the data accordingly.
-When Wireless AC is used, the repeater re-transmits data from a 5-GHz client to the Box via that band (same band), while a 2.4-GHz client changes the band and continues along the 5 GHz track (crossband).
+When Wi-Fi 5 is used, the repeater re-transmits data from a 5-GHz client to the Box via that band (same band), while a 2.4-GHz client changes the band and continues along the 5 GHz track (crossband).

-Of course that works in the other direction too.
+This of course works in the other direction too.
 If the router can transmit only on the 2.4 GHz band, the communication to the repeater takes place there.
 From that point the data switches to the 5 GHz band in order to reach the intended clients.